redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/command-reference/logs.md

 Consider a devfile.yaml like below which was used to create inner loop resources using `odo dev`.
-Notice that multiple containers have been named as `container` to show how `odo logs` would display logs when more than one containers have the same name:
+Notice that multiple containers have been named as `main` to show how `odo logs` would display logs when more than one containers have the same name:
 ```yaml
 metadata: